tijko/QuikQl/README.md

-QuikQl
+Quikql
 ======

 A simple wrapper for sqlite3.

+This was made as an educational project to learn about deploying custom python modules and database operations.
+Having later learned about [sqlalchemy](http://www.sqlalchemy.org/) which is all that Quikql is and much more, would have been the way to go if not for only learning purposes.
+Nevertheless it was still helpful educationally and practically for a quik and lightweight deployment module.

-With QuikQl you can create and operate on databases with sqlite3 without the need to manually input the database command strings, create connections, deal with cursor objects, or use context mangers to execute the commands.
+With Quikql you can create and operate on databases using sqlite3 without the need to manually input the database command strings, create connections, deal with cursor objects, or use context mangers to execute the commands.

 ##Usage

-To use QuikQl, you create a sqlite3 session by passing in the path to the database you want to use:
+To use Quikql, you create a sqlite3 session by passing in the path to the database you want to use:

     >>> from quikql import Quikql as ql
     >>>
     >>> session = ql('/path/to/your/database.db')

-To create a new table, call your QuikQl objects `create_table` method, passing in a `string` for the name of your table as the first argument and any number of `kwargs` with a valid sqlite3 type as the value:
+To create a new table, call your Quikql objects `create_table` method, passing in a `string` for the name of your table as the first argument and a `dict` of any number of column names as the keys and a valid sqlite3 type as the value:

-    >>> session.create_table('Employees', name='TEXT', id='INTEGER')
+    >>> session.create_table('Employees', {'name':'TEXT', 'id':'INTEGER'})

 You can return a list of all the current tables by using the `get_tables`
 method: